dellsystem/dellsystem.github.io/about.md

 * **the story behind my username**: there's no cool story; it was meant to be a throwaway username that I used for phpBB.com at the age of 12 (I was using a Dell computer at the time).
-I ended up spending a lot more time in that community that I expected and so the username kind of stuck with me.
+I ended up spending a lot more time in that community than I expected and so the username kind of stuck with me.
 I have since come to terms with "dellsystem" and will even answer to "dell".

 random technical details